NaughtyMaltiz16/personalized_prompts/README.md

 * Generated prompts are stylistically closer to my preferred “liked” prompts than the vanilla model baseline.
 * ROUGE-1 and ROUGE-L scores are higher than the untrained, vanilla model baseline.
-* This is because when it comes to style, having overlapped words, phrases, and sentence strucutre reflect that the style format is matched.
+* This is because when it comes to style, having overlapped words, phrases, and sentence structure reflect that the style format is matched.
 * In fact, if I typically have a favorite word that I use repetitively, this should be reflected via ROUGE-1 and ROUGE-L scores.

 ---

 ## **2. Dataset**